 Garden furniture can be expensive, especially if you buy brand new.
 Maybe you have an old table and chairs lying around that have seen better days.
 If you have wooden garden furniture, this can easily be sanded down and restrained, costing a fraction of buying something new.
 You can get some really cool colours now for garden furniture so this could also add something bright to your garden as well.

 Warm up outside

 Another issue with spending time in the garden in the evening is that it can get chilly quite quickly.
 For families, a chiminea is a great option.
 Unlike fire pits, the chiminea directs the heat upwards and has less possibility for sparks to hurt someone.
 Always follow fire safety though if you plan on using a chiminea in your garden.

 A really easy way to change an area of your garden is to add some raised planters.
 There are lots of different styles and designs available and you could even paint them to match your newly upcycled furniture.
 Raised planters make it possible to grow some beautiful plants and flowers without digging into your ground or having a huge redesign.
 What’s even better, is that you can change them when you want and move where they are if you’re not happy with the location.

 Just like with weeds, other areas of your garden might need cleaning before you can really enjoy it this summer.
 Patios are one of the worst areas of a garden for needing cleaning, especially after the winter months.
-A jet washer/ pressure washer can make a huge difference to your patio and takes minimal effort.
+Aviara Pavers shares that a jet washer/ pressure washer can make a huge difference to your patio and takes minimal effort.
 I don’t fancy scrubbing patio slabs to get them clean so this is a much better idea.

 Create a vegetable garden